Republicans claim a 1950 law makes Roe protests at justices' homes illegal. Here's what to know - KESQ

 The Justice Department has declined to comment on the GOP calls for it to enforce the federal picketing law.

-As the pressure was ramping up, department spokesperson Anthony Coley released a statement Wednesday that said that Garland “continues to be briefed on security matters related to the Supreme Court and Supreme Court justices” and that he had directed the US Marshal Services to provide additional support to the agencies typically in charge of protecting the Supreme Court.
+As the pressure was ramping up, department spokesperson Anthony Coley released a statement Wednesday that said that Garland “continues to be briefed on security matters related to the Supreme Court and Supreme Court justices” and that he had directed the US Marshals Service to provide additional support to the agencies typically in charge of protecting the Supreme Court.

 The statement included no reference to the federal picketing statute.
-However, the involvement of the US Marshals Services could make it easier for federal prosecutors to bring such a charge.
+However, the involvement of the US Marshals Service could make it easier for federal prosecutors to bring such a charge.

 Legal experts noted that prosecutors, including those at the Justice Department, have discretion to decide when to bring cases and what is the best use of its resources.